DannySchultzDev/PT-Piranha/README.md

 <br/>
 Allow users to see what percentage completion each section is with tool tips.<br/>
 Adding Gradient support to Multiworld Tracker editor.(Technically extra keys can be added in the XML manually)<br/>
-Allowing users to edit Multiworld Trackers after creation.
-(Workaround by Generating a new Multiworld and then adding the tracker to edit with the "Add Existing Multiworld Tracker" button.)<br/>
 Adding more display options for the Multiworld Tracker viewer (Seperated by game, jumbled, count to size correlated, voronoi).<br/>
 Image support for clear color.<br/>
 Additional Gradient Styles (clamp to next).